rjmcguire/cassandra-d/README.md

 There are currently no helpers, you can only execute CQL inputting or retrieving data.

-## Fork note

-This fork adds support for DUB and cleans up the source code and API.

 ## Working
 - Queries
 - Prepared Statements